BradleyCodeU/microbit/README.md

 - A increases the speed and B decreases the speed.
 - When A and B are pressed at the same time, the sprite moves back to the center.
 - A decreases the brightness of the sprite and B increases the brightness.

 ---

+# DDR Game

+Create a Dance Dance Revolution game with buttons for the player to press Left = Button A, Right = Button B, Down = Pin 2.

+Randomly display Left, Right, or Down.

+Wait until the player presses that button, then randomly display another.

+If the player waits too long, then say game over and display the score.

+---